onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

    * for each episode, record the minimum `Tension_ineq(m)` achieved across baselines,
    * track which baselines are constraint consistent.

-*Metrics:*
+Metrics:

 * Distribution of minimum `Tension_ineq(m)` across episodes.
 * Number of episodes for which any baseline in the family keeps tension below a moderate threshold `epsilon_ineq`.
 * Number of episodes requiring baselines that violate constraints in order to reduce tension.

-*Falsification conditions:*
+Falsification conditions:

-* **Per state tuning rejection:**
+* Per state tuning rejection:
   If the only way to keep `Tension_ineq(m)` low for high inequality episodes is to define baselines that are effectively tuned to match those episodes on a one by one basis, rather than selected from a global family, the encoding is rejected as violating state independence constraints.

-* **Constraint incompatible baseline rejection:**
+* Constraint incompatible baseline rejection:
-  If, for many episodes, the only baselines that keep `Tension_ineq(m)` low require obvious violations of constraints (for example total wealth or income exceeding macro aggregates, or mobility patterns unsupported by data), the encoding and baseline family are rejected as constraint incompatible.
+  If, for many episodes, the only baselines that keep `Tension_ineq(m)` low require obvious violations of constraints, for example total wealth or income exceeding macro aggregates or mobility patterns unsupported by data, the encoding and baseline family are rejected as constraint incompatible.

-*Semantics implementation note:*
+Semantics implementation note:
-This experiment uses the same mixed representation and invariants defined in Block 3 and does not introduce any new representation assumptions.
+This experiment uses the same mixed representation and invariants defined in Section 3 and does not introduce any new representation assumptions.

-*Boundary note:*
+Boundary note:
-Falsifying TU encoding != solving canonical statement.
-This experiment tests the plausibility of baseline choices within `E_ineq` but does not determine which inequality dynamics actually occur in the real world.
+Rejecting particular baselines or baseline families in this experiment does not determine which inequality dynamics actually occur in the real world.
+It only constrains which combinations of baselines and encodings are compatible with documented constraints and norms.

 ---